phoe/the-elusive-language/README.md

 ![Preview image](preview.png)

-A small Common Lisp-related art project that I did back in 2017 and decided to upload here for posterity.
+A small Common Lisp-related art project that I did back in 2017.
+It was exhibited at European Lisp Symposium 2017 in Brussels, and I've decided to upload it here for posterity.
 And for viewing pleasure.

 The [PDF file](the-elusive-language.pdf) contains all logos along with a bit of commentary from me.
 The [`png`](png/) folder contains (1000px)² versions of these images.